djhernanv/Tullock_Income_RET/README.md

 The first part of the experiment introduces the Real Effort Task as a Letter Counting Task.
 You can access it here: https://github.com/djhernanv/Tullock_Income_Intro

+If you want to use this experiment in full or in part for your own purposes, feel free to do so.
+Just make sure you quote *Villamizar(2018)*.

 ### Installation